Broughton Hall Catholic High School - Curriculum / Music

 Edward Bulwer-Lytton

 Music Music's significance in our lives and memories is undeniable.
-For many, it's an expressive outlet they can't be without.
-For some, it's a career choice that fulfils that most sought after of life aspirations: doing something one loves and being paid for it.
-Music's particular combination of emotion, discipline, knowledge and skill is special.
-Most people can't imagine their lives without music.
+It is integral to many aspects of our lives, including celebrating our Catholic faith.
+For many, it's an expressive outlet they can't be without; for some, it's a career choice that fulfils that most sought after of life aspirations: doing something one loves and being paid for it!

-The Music department believes passionately that music belongs to all of us.
-We're committed to ensuring our young people have the opportunity to experience, explore and understand music through an enriching and challenging curriculum which empowers students as performers, creators and appreciators.
-Everything we do is motivated by helping your child be the best they can be.
+We believe passionately in the God-given talent and potential of each individual.
+Our work to help young people unlock and explore their musicality and creative expression exemplifies this.
+We're committed to ensuring they have opportunities to experience, explore and understand music through an enriching and challenging curriculum which empowers students as performers, creators and appreciators.
+Everything we do is motivated by celebrating your child's uniqueness and helping them be the best they can be.

 Broughton Hall's KS3 Music curriculum is designed to nurture and celebrate each student's capacity for creativity, expression and mutual appreciation.
-We do this by exploring the wealth of musical heritage and opportunity in our home city, Liverpool, while understanding its place in and connections to the world stage.
+We do this by exploring the musical heritage and opportunities in our home city, Liverpool, while understanding its place in and connections to the world stage: from worship in our city's Metropolitan Cathedral to hosting the Eurovision Song Contest.
 Our curriculum is underpinned by high expectations, expert teaching and the relentless pursuit of excellence shared by all good musicians.
 Through the key National Curriculum areas of performing, composing and listening, we focus on the fulfilment of each individual's musical potential.
 Carefully scaffolded, sequenced and varied activities build practical musical skills while extending, deepening and applying academic and contextual knowledge.

 We encourage and empower students as performers, creators and appreciative audience members, building awareness of their own impact and the important contribution each individual makes to the whole.
 Through studying Music at Broughton Hall, confidence, awareness and proficiency builds.
 Our consideration of our locality's musical heritage makes us more mindful of our place in society and appreciative of the rich, multicultural society in which we live.
 The skills, attributes and knowledge we gain prepare us for lives which are, we hope, rich and rewarding, enabling us to contribute to our communities, elevate ourselves and others and take advantage of the many opportunities music presents us.